hlhielkema/elara/README.md

 ## ✔️ Linting
 <img src="media/third-party/eslint.png" width="200">

+This project uses ESLint to ensure a consistent coding style.
+The rules are a minor extension on the Airbnb rules.
 Use this command to run ESLint:

 ```
 npm run lint